glenleach/ansible-aws-ec2-nodejs/Readme.md

 - Prints out the status of the application to verify it is running successfully.

 ### 3. Access the Application
-- Find the public IP of your EC2 instance and open it in your browser:
+- Find the public IP of your EC2 instance (the dynamic inventory will automatically target it) and open it in your browser:
   ```
   http://<EC2_PUBLIC_IP>:3000
   ```

 ## Additional Resources
 - [Ansible Documentation](https://docs.ansible.com/)